DepexL/recipe-recommender/README.md

 # recipe-recommender
-Ai that depending on what u have will recommend recipes
+Ai that depending on what u have will recommend food recipes